Business team looking at new email encryption solution in action

 3. Blockchain Technology

-The blockchain market is set to grow from $4.9 Billion in 2021 to $67.4 Billion by 2026, with banks such as JP Morgan and Goldman Sachs investing in development.
+The blockchain market is expected to grow from $4.9 Billion in 2021 to $67.4 Billion by 2026, with major banks such as JP Morgan and Goldman Sachs investing heavily in its development.

 "It is vital for the financial services industry to innovate and to investigate new technologies to improve their products and services.
 If the incumbents don’t change their offering and innovate, newcomers will disrupt their business."